By: Madison Grimm

 Tara Haywood, Director of Client Services, was looking for a service-driven and recession-resilient industry when she came into pest management.
 In her role, she leads front-line client management, including client onboarding, communicating and monitoring service delivery and providing continuous support to our clients and field teams.

 Jen Kita-Johnson, Sales Liaison, enjoys that no two days are the same in her job, and it is that versatility that has kept her interest in the industry since her start in 2005.
-In her role, Jen supports the Copesan sales team by assisting our sales team in research, client onboarding and proposal management.
+Jen supports the Copesan sales team by assisting our sales team in research, client onboarding and proposal management.

 Mary-Agnes Janke, Marketing Manager, joined the pest management industry in 2016 after nearly a decade in e-commerce.
 Her role supports a versatile range of Marketing activities including brand and communication management, tradeshow strategy, event planning, and more.